The-Z-Labs/cli4bofs/README.md

       cli4bofs exec udpScanner 102.168.1.1-4:161,427 file:/tmp/udpPayloads'
 ```

-Thanks to `BOF-collection.yaml` files one can conveniently get information needed to understand particular `BOF` and learn how to use it.
-As an example, listing available `BOFs` and displaying its usage details, will be shown:
+As an example, listing available `BOFs` in the collection:

 ```
 $ cli4bofs list